Ready for their close-up: Trump inspects border wall prototypes

 "California thrives because we welcome immigrants and innovators from across the globe," Brown wrote.
 "You see, in California we are focusing on bridges, not walls.
 And that’s more than just a figure of speech."

-Before the president inspects the models, here's a refresher on where things stand on one of his most divisive policy proposals:
+Here's a refresher on where things stand on one of Trump's most divisive policy proposals:

 1. What's the latest on the wall?